Beauty Bible

 The fact that Rose Geranium could be worn by my father, my boyfriend’s mother, Marilyn Monroe and (gleefully) by me is testament to the ‘unisex’ nature of this smell.
 (In fragrance terms, we generally call that ‘shareable’, but somehow unisex is more accurate a way of describing its gender neutrality.)

 So, weirdly, I can wear this and remember kissing my dad’s geranium-scented, smooth cheek.
-But also, inviting me to sashay down the street with a little extra swing in my hips, feeling just a little bit like Marilyn Monroe.
+But also, it invites me to sashay down the street with a little extra swing in my hips, feeling just a little bit like Marilyn Monroe.

 Not many fragrances I can say that about, for sure.
 But thanks for the sweet memories, Floris London.